marijnh/Eloquent-JavaScript/04_data.md

           "beer"], true);
 ```

-Once he has enough data points, Jacques intends to use statistics to
+Once he has enough data points, he intends to use statistics to find
-find out which of these events may be related to the
+out which of these events may be related to the squirrelifications.
-squirrelifications.

 {{index correlation}}